We Learn From The Past…

-While it is important to understand the where, when and scope of the Holocaust, we must also understand how and why it happened.
 What began as hateful words used by ordinary people escalated into discrimination, dehumanization and finally, genocide.

-The Holocaust illustrates how deep and abiding forces in a society can lead its citizens to commit unimaginable cruelties.
-And it shows us how a passive, uncritical acceptance of the status quo can allow a state to perpetrate such actions.
 By studying the historical circumstances and events that led to this atrocity, we can learn critical lessons and insights into human behaviors that can help prevent us from repeating the same mistakes.

-Building a Brighter Future
+…So We Can Build a Brighter Future

-“Those who cannot remember the past are condemned to repeat it.”
+“Those who cannot remember the past are condemned to repeat it.” —George Santayana, The Life of Reason, 1905

 By learning about the behavioral and societal conditions that led to the Holocaust, we can challenge individuals to examine their own thoughts, speech, actions and inactions in light of its historical example.